bassamanator/Sovol-SV06-firmware/README.md

 ⚠️ KAMP cannot be used with low-powered devices such as the Raspberry Pi Zero.

-Adjust according to your needs.
+Adjust behaviour according to your needs.

 | File     | `cfgs/misc-macros.cfg`   |
 | -------- | ------------------------ |